 Different Shapes of liners

-When it comes to sleeping bag liners, generally there are two shapes available to suit your preferences.
+Regarding sleeping bag liners, generally, there are two shapes available to suit your preferences.

 1. Rectangular shapes: